jiqing112/Gnome-Global-AppMenu/README.md

 --------------
 This extension is designed to be used with the  [**appmenu-gtk-module**](https://gitlab.com/vala-panel-project/vala-panel-appmenu/tree/master/subprojects/appmenu-gtk-module) fork of the [**unity-gtk-module**](https://launchpad.net/unity-gtk-module) packages and also this is the preferable package if both are installed.
-As this package is distributed with the **Mate Desktop**.
-It can be installed from the same source where you can install the Mate Desktop.
+As this package is distributed with the **Mate Desktop**, it can be installed from the same source where you can install the Mate Desktop.
 In Ubuntu 18.04, for example, this involves typing
 **sudo apt-get install appmenu-gtk2-module appmenu-gtk3-module**.

+* **Ubuntu**, **Debian** and **Arch** users, this packages are in the official repositories.
+* **Arch** users, you will need to use the rilian-la-te source (https://aur.archlinux.org/packages/?SeB=m&K=rilian).
+* **Wayland** users, we are working to support wayland, but the version that exist in the official repository of your distro, probably won't work with wayland yet.

 Install unity-gtk-module:
 --------------